grahame/dividebatur/README.md

     See the License for the specific language governing permissions and limitations under the License.

-The AEC provided data under aec\_fed2013\_wa/data is licensed under a Creative Commons Attribution 3.0 Australia Licence (CC BY 3.0), and is © Commonwealth of Australia.
+The data located under `aec_data/` is licensed under a Creative Commons Attribution 3.0 Australia Licence (CC BY 3.0), and is © Commonwealth of Australia.
 Full License terms are on the [AEC website](http://aec.gov.au/footer/Copyright.htm)